adulau/hack-lu-2019/talks/index.md

 You can find his open source security tools on his IT security related blog http://blog.DidierStevens.com

+## <a name="Sigma+Workshop"></a>Sigma Workshop
+by Thomas Patzke

+How to create Sigma rules and hunt evil in logs.

+### Bio: <a name="Thomas+Patzke"></a>Thomas Patzke

+Thomas Patzke has more than 13 years of experience in the area of information security, currently works as blue teamer and threat hunter at thyssenkrupp CERT and still owns no certification.
+He likes to [create and contribute to open source security tools](https://github.com/thomaspatzke) and is one of the creators of [Sigma](https://github.com/Neo23x0/sigma).

 ## <a name="Java+Web+Application+Secure+Coding+Workshop"></a>Java Web Application Secure Coding Workshop